jwashek/exagora.me/about.md

 Back when I was in Middle School, I was a very bad kid.
 Maybe like most kids you might think?
 Well, most kids don't do drugs before they're a teenager.
 Most kids don't get kicked out of school for getting in trouble too much.
 I wasn't most kids.

 **Beginning Thoughts on God**<br>
 I grew up Catholic and having knowledge about God.
 I hadn't really given it too much thought if I'm being honest.
 I knew about heaven and hell but didn't care.
 I wasn't a murderer or any of the other obviously evil things out there, so I was safe... in my own eyes at least.
 My dad was different; he was a Christian and always telling me about Christ. *Jesus died for you*, *you can't earn your way into heaven*, and *you need to repent and believe in Him* were all very common things I heard as a pre-teen and teenager.
-"Yeah, okay, Dad.
+"Yeah, okay, dad.
 Thanks for the Bible you bought me years ago that just collects dust on my shelf now!"

 > __Note:__ This will be important later in my testimony